Yoskutik/ecmascript-syntax-features-benchmark/README.md

 incognito) mode for **each feature**.
 Every iteration of the test runs in the same page for 25 times and measures how long it took (in milliseconds).
 After 25 iterations all results are sent to the server.
+There's also a delay between iterations.

-_In the execution mode_ the browser opens ones in a private mode for **each feature and each iteration**.
+_In the parsing mode_ the browser opens ones in a private mode for **each feature and each iteration**.
 Every iteration measures how long it took and sends the result to server.
 The server is responsible to join these results into an array.
+There's also a delay between iterations.

+Features that was tested:
+* ES2015:
+  * Arrow Functions - test for how fast a function can be declared (es2015/arrow-functions-declaration) and used (es2015/arrow-functions-usage)
+  * Classes -

 ### Data processing